dlang/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-Inside the body of the generated copy constructors, for the fields that define a copy
-constructor, the assignment will be rewritten to a call to it; for those that do not,
+Inside the body of the generated copy constructors, the assignment will be rewritten as a call
-blitting is employed, if possible.
-If certain fields cannot perform copies
+to the copy constructor of each field that defines one; blitting is employed where possible for
+each field which does not define a copy constructor.
+If any field is uncopyable (e.g. the
-(for example: the copy constructor is disabled), the generated copy constructor will be
-annotated with `@disable`.
+copy constructor is disabled), the generated copy constructor will be annotated with `@disable`.

-If copy constructors for fields intersect, a single copy constructor is generated:
+If the copy constructors of any fields, a single copy constructor is generated:

 ```d
 struct A